Prosecutor's office of the Autonomous Republic of Crimea: Russian Empire

-The District Court of Simferopol consisted of two houses and began its work on 22 April 1869 after the issue of the Senate's decree dated 5 July 1868.
-According to that decree prosecutor of the Simferopol District Court was guided by the Ministry of Justice and the prosecutor of Odessa Court of Justice.

-The District Court of Simferopol consisted of the Head, the Deputies and the Members also under the governance of the Court there were the Prosecutor, the Detective and the Notary.
-According to the Court regulations, the Prosecutor was the accusatorial body of the State and at the same time, the supervision was also executed by the Prosecutor.
+The district court is made up of two houses, and was established on 22 April 1869 based on a decree from the Governing Senate on 5 July 1868.
+According to the decree, the district prosecutor was guided by the Ministry of Justice and the chief prosecutor from Odesa.
+The district court consisted of a Head, several Deputies and Members, and also the Prosecutor, the Detective, and the Notary.
+The Prosecutor should act as the accusatorial body of the State and also chiefly responsible for supervision.

-At the Public Record Office, there are notes about the following prosecutors of the District Court of Simferopol from its establishment till the abolition in 1920.
-They were: Boris Vitte, Mykola Domchynskii, Novytskii, Felix Zivert, Umanskii.
+The Public Record Office noted several names who acted in the position of prosecutor in the district court, including: Boris Vitte, Mykola Domchynskii, Novytskii, Felix Zivert, Umanskii.
 There are also evidences that under the supervision of the Prosecutor Felix Zivert there were nearly eleven prosecution attorneys.